hieronimusbudi/messenger-bot/README.md

    1. If don't have `ngrok` please download at [https://ngrok.com/download](https://ngrok.com/download).
    2. Start the http tunnel on port 3000 using this `./ngrok http 3000` command.

-3. Connect app with facebook webhooks settings using verification url at [Here](#app-url-list).
+3. Connect app with Facebook Messenger webhooks settings using verification url at [Here](#app-url-list).
 4. You can test this app using.

 ```Javascript